syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/02.lbaas/docs.en.md

 !!
 Octavia is currently in the public beta phase.
 This means we invite you to test Octavia load balancers, but we do not recommend you to use them for production workloads yet.

 Looking at the API definition both services are similar.
 But there are differences in the feature set provided by the SysEleven Stack.
-With Neutron LBaaS only simple TCP-based load balancers are supported, with Octavia on the other hand also HTTP and HTTPS.
+With Neutron LBaaS only simple TCP-based load balancers are supported, with Octavia also HTTP and HTTPS can be used.
 Both services optionally allow to set up health monitoring.

 The client IP address can only be made visible to the backend servers if an Octavia load balancer is used, in case of Neutron the backends will only see the IP address of the load balancer.